 “It’s completely customizable,” says Jordan Locke, manager of Corporate Communications for LSG Group.
 “We can offer a solution like the one for Ryanair (one meal option from one station) or create something more complex.”

 The feedback from customers so far has been positive.
 In addition to being guaranteed their hot meal won’t sell out, Ryanair passengers who have preordered their breakfast receive it before the regular food and beverage sales service begins.
 And since the meal is paid for when booking, there’s no need to root around for cash or a credit card.

 The service also gives airlines another opportunity to interact with customers.
 The cabin crew know the names of the passengers who have opted for the service, so they can personalize the meal delivery.
 Waste-conscious airlines will like that the catering division can calculate how many presold meals should be loaded before each flight.
 For Retail inMotion, the future is clear.
 “We believe that preordering is becoming an industry standard,” Locke says.
 “We’ve seen demand for the service pick up extremely quickly in recent months.”

-“The Traveling Family” was originally published in the 7.2 April/May issue of APEX Experience magazine.
+“Getting Breakfast in Order” was originally published in the 7.2 April/May issue of APEX Experience magazine.